 Second Term: February 9, 1857 - February 10, 1858

-Born in 1832, Darwin Branch was trained as a physician.
+Born in 1832, Darwin Austen Branch was trained as a physician.
 Politically active, Branch had served as Secretary for the Florida Know-Nothing Party also known as the American Party.
-While Floridians shared the national party's anti-immigrant and anti-Catholic views, the Know-Nothings in Florida and other southern states insisted the national party support a strong pro-Slavery platform.
+The Know-Nothings in Florida and other southern states were adamant the national party support a strong pro-slavery platform.
 This platform was adopted at the 1856 Presidential Convention that nominated former President Millard Fillmore.
-After Fillmore's defeat in the presidential election the Know-Nothing Party's deteriorated as a national party.
+After Fillmore's defeat in the presidential election, the Know-Nothing party deteriorated as a national party.

 After Lancaster became too ill to serve, Branch served as acting mayor.
-At twenty-four years old, he was Tampa's youngest mayor until Mayor James Lipscomb (who was twenty-three when he took office) in August 1873.
-During his short term, Branch essentially served as a caretaker until December 6, 1856 when the city council appointed DeLaunay as acting mayor to complete the remainder of the Lancaster's term of office.
+At twenty-four years old, he was Tampa's youngest mayor until twenty-three year old James Lipscomb took office in August of 1873.
+During his short term, Dr. Branch essentially served as a caretaker until December 6, 1856, when J. Alfonso DeLaunay won a special election to complete the remainder of the Lancaster's term.

-At the next municipal election for mayor, Darwin Branch ran against DeLauney and won.
-During Branch's second term, the government levied annual taxes on retailers of hard liquor and beer, pool halls, bowling alleys, ferry operators and peddlers.
-As mayor, Branch also served as a judge with the legal authority to render decisions concerning minor cases.
-Most of the cases presented before the mayor's court involved brawling, drunk and disorderly conduct or petty theft.
+At the next municipal election for mayor, Dr. Branch ran against DeLauney and won.
+During his second term, the government levied annual taxes on retailers of hard liquor and beer, pool halls, bowling alleys, ferry operators and peddlers.
+As mayor, Dr. Branch also served as a judge with the legal authority to render decisions concerning minor cases.
+Most of the cases presented before the mayor's court involved brawling, drunk and disorderly conduct, or petty theft.